alisaifee/coredis/docs/source/compatibility.rst

 ZREMRANGEBYRANK
 ***************

-Remove all members in a sorted set within the given indexes
+Removes members in a sorted set within a range of indexes.
+Deletes the sorted set if all members were removed.

 - Documentation: `ZREMRANGEBYRANK <https://redis.io/commands/zremrangebyrank>`_
 - Implementation: :meth:`~coredis.Redis.zremrangebyrank`